-- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Allow the vehicle to run at idle speed. - The malfunction indicator lamp stops flashing once programming is completed.
+- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Allow the vehicle to run at idle speed. - ✓ The malfunction indicator lamp stops flashing once teaching is completed.

-If the engine becomes too warm, perform a cool-down ride at medium speed.
+If the engine becomes too hot, perform a cool-down ride at medium revs.

-After this, do not switch off the engine, but leave it running at idle speed until the programming is finished.
+Then do not switch off the engine after this, but leave it running at idle speed until teaching is completed.